The best snorkeling in the Turks and Caicos Islands

 The small, shallow coves, barrier reef, and deeper waters toward “the wall” drop-off are great places to spot elkhorn coral, sea fans, reef fish, sea turtles, eagle rays, and nurse sharks.
 Check out the limestone cliffs along the coast if you want to see ancient fossilized marine life, including shells and corals.

-The best way to reach the uninhabited island of West Caicos is by booking a private boat charter from Providenciales through a water sports tour operator.
+The best way to reach the uninhabited island of West Caicos is by booking a private boat charter or an excursion from Providenciales through a water sports tour operator.
 The trip takes about 45 minutes one way.